 1/3 and 1/2 horsepower garage openers were around for many years while 1/3 horsepower garage door openers have been phased out.
 The required horsepower really depends on the weight, balance and type of garage door.
 The first 3/4 horsepower residential garage door opener was introduced by Chamberlain Group or Liftmaster in 2001.
 3/4 horsepower openers have been used on commercial doors and applications for many years.
 When heavy residential carraige house wood garage doors first came out there was a need for a strong powerful garage door opener.
 Once upon a time 1/2 horsepower garage door openers were considered top of the line while today they are mostly entry level.
 Most of the time 1/2 horsepower garage door openers can do the job just fine.

 Today and for the last 10 years, the most robust residential garage door opener on the market is the Liftmaster 3595 3/4 hp chaindrive.
 It's not just the horsepower, it's the overall build of that beast.
 In 2011 Genie released the TriloG 1200 and 1500 screwdrive garage door openers with a 1 HPc* motor.
 However when you read the fine print on the brochure pertaining to the horsepower rating...
-This is what it reads... *1 Horsepower Comparable (HPc) designates that this garage door opener meets Genie’s lifting force.
+This is what it reads... *1 Horsepower Comparable (HPc) designates that this garage door opener meets Genie's lifting force.
 Even if the new Genie TriloG screwdrive is truely 1 horsepower, the rest of the opener itself doesn't appear to have the strength and robustness of the Liftmaster 3595.
-You see the Liftmaster 3595 3/4hp chaindriven garage door opener is so robust that periodically the 290lbs owner of this website hangs on fully installed Liftmaster 3595 opener rail to prove a point to the customer.
+You see the Liftmaster 3595 3/4hp chaindriven garage door opener is so robust that periodically the 280lbs owner of this website hangs on fully installed Liftmaster 3595 opener rail to prove a point to the customer.
 May not be a good idea with the Genie TriloG 1200 or 1500 as it wouldn't survive.
 By the way we don't recommend hanging off garage door opener rails.
 With that said it doesn't mean the Genie TriloG series of garage door openers are bad.
 They are actually very nice, fairly robust garage door openers with cutting edge technology that will work fine for 95% of the garage doors out there.
 Lastly it should be noted that most, if not all future garage door openers will be measured in Newtons and Kilogram force as opposed to horsepower.
 Latest update...
 The Liftmaster 3595 has been replaced with the model 8587.